MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/retentionpolicy.md

 ## Control commands

-* Use [.show policy retention](../management/retention-policy.md) to show current retention policy for a database or a table.
+* Use [.show policy retention](../management/retention-policy.md) to show the current retention policy for a database or table.
 * Use [.alter policy retention](../management/retention-policy.md) to change current retention policy of a database or a table.